How to discover and protect activity in Copilot and other generative AI apps in Microsoft Purview

 - Sign in to the Microsoft Purview portal or the Microsoft Purview compliance portal

-- Select AI hub (preview)
+- Select DSPM for AI hub (preview)

 - Click on the Analytics tab